Escrow: Internet escrow

 Internet escrow has existed since the beginning of Internet auctions and commerce.
 It was one of the many developments that allowed trust to be established in the online sphere.

-As with traditional escrow, Internet escrow works by placing money in the control of an independent and licensed third party in order to protect both the buyer and seller in a transaction.
-When both parties verify the transaction has been completed per terms set, the money is released.
+As with traditional escrow, Internet escrow works by placing money under the control of an independent and licensed third party in order to protect both the buyer and seller in a transaction.
+When both parties verify that the transaction has been completed according to the terms set, the money is released.
 If at any point there is a dispute between the parties in the transaction, the process moves along to dispute resolution.
-The outcome of the dispute resolution process will decide what happens to money in escrow.
+The outcome of the dispute resolution process will decide what happens to the money in escrow.
 With the growth of both business and individual commerce on the web, traditional escrow companies have been supplanted by new technologies.

 In the US, the California Department of Business Oversight enacted Internet escrow companies as a licensed class effective 1 July 2001.
 The first Internet escrow company to be licensed was Escrow.com, founded by Fidelity National Financial in 1999.

 In the European Union, the Payment Services Directive, which commenced on 1 November 2009, has for the first time allowed the introduction of very low-cost Internet escrow services that are properly licensed and government-regulated.
-The regulatory framework in the EU allows these web-based escrow services, which operate along the lines of expensive letter of credit service run by banks for international buyers and sellers but at a cost in cents rather than thousands of Euros, the ability to enhance security in commercial transactions.
+The regulatory framework in the EU allows these web-based escrow services, which operate along the lines of expensive letter of credit service run by banks for international buyers and sellers, but at a cost in cents rather than thousands of Euros, to enhance security in commercial transactions.

 Bogus escrow methods have been employed online.
 In an effort to persuade a wary Internet auction participant, the perpetrator will propose the use of a third-party escrow service.
 The victim is unaware that the perpetrator has actually created an escrow site that closely resembles a legitimate escrow service.
 The victim sends payment to the fraudulent escrow company and ends up receiving nothing in return.
-Alternatively, a victim may send merchandise to the subject and waits for his/her payment through the escrow site, which is never received because it is illegitimate.
+Alternatively, a victim may send merchandise to the subject and waits for their payment through the escrow site, which is never received because it is illegitimate.
 Genuine online escrow companies will be listed on a government register, and users are generally advised not to use an online escrow service without first verifying that it is genuine by independently viewing a government on-line register.
 Currently, the US Federal Government does not offer a license for online escrow services.
-However, certain states offer their own license for online escrow services; such as the California Department of Business and the Arizona Department of Financial Institutions.
+However, specific states provide their own license for online escrow services; such as the California Department of Business and the Arizona Department of Financial Institutions.